-As a humorous music-driven and dance-driven video with no English-language dialogue, it was poised for international success.
+It was poised for international success as a humorous music-driven and dance-driven video with no English-language dialogue.
 It quickly broke records in Europe, and in two days it became the #1 viewed video in Asia.

 8. “Oh my god – Is this real?”

 We were amazed, frankly, at how many people thought the real couple was actually getting divorced – and dancing down the aisle in their wedding outfits!
 The YouTube Comments about this are hysterical, and this “controversy” helped spread the video even further.